 Therefore, this article is quite lengthy.
-If you don’t have time to read it in its entirety now, you can download it here: How to Sell a Timeshare: The Definitive Guide.
+If you don’t have time to read it Let Us Send You a FREE Copy: How to Sell a Timeshare: The Definitive Guide.

 I’m confident that by following the recommendations outlined in this guide, you’ll be more than equipped to navigate the venturous waters of selling your timeshare.

 How to Sell a Timeshare: The God Awful Truth

 Not all timeshare are marketable.
 If you own an off-season week in a studio unit at Biker Bob and Spike’s Budget Timeshare in Des Moines, Iowa, you’re out of luck.
 Although my sample timeshare is extreme, the fact is, many timeshares are not salable.

 Many timeshare purchasers are incorrectly led to believe by the salesperson that buying a timeshare is a real estate investment and will increase in value over time.
 This claim is especially true when a deed is attached to the timeshare purchase but is patently false.
 Belief in this fallacy has made timeshare owners easy prey for unscrupulous resale companies.